yami-five/Euzebia3D/RENDERING_GUIDE_EN.md

 2. Near-plane clipping was improved:
    - triangles crossing near plane do not disappear as a whole,
    - they are clipped and triangulated.
+3. Rasterization moved to full scanline lerp:
+   - no per-pixel barycentrics,
+   - UV is carried as `U/V/W` (perspective-correct),
+   - light and UV use dedicated precision shifts.

 This improves rendering stability and reduces memory churn.